dianakoeswanto/weather-dashboard/README.md

 # weather-dashboard

 ## Assumptions
-* A valid city is always entered in the input textfield.
-* For a city name that exists in multiple countries, city & country is specified in the input field.
+* For a city name that exists in multiple countries, city & country must be specified in the search field.
 For example: "Melbourne, AU"
+* By default, the application assumes that we are located in Sydney and will load the weather report for this city.